 Since iBots are created via Presentation Services, providing users with the ability to create, publish, schedule an iBot may be a group permissions security model that a company already has in place.
 However, typically only a handful of users should have access to create an iBot using the “Seeding Cache” destination method.
 Mainly this is already pre-structured for you as by investigation only Presentation Services Administrators have the ability to set the System Services destinations for an iBot.
 There is no other option available in the Administration panel to set the System Services permission of Delivers.

 There are several approaches to building a caching strategy within OBI.
 It varies from organization to organization as do most technical strategies of this nature.
-However, the pros of using the Seeding Cache destination method of OBI far out weigh the the cons.
-Just be sure to fully vet out the rational behind using this strategy.
+However, the pros of using the Seeding Cache destination method of OBI far outweigh the cons.
+Just be sure to fully vet out the rationale behind using this strategy.

 Check out these BI Publisher tips including functions & calculations so you can understand more about the production and support of BI Publisher reports.